zoekirsh/rails-form_for-on-edit-readme/README.md

 ## Recap of `form_tag`

 To review, the `form_tag` helper method allows us to automatically generate HTML form code and integrate data to both auto fill the values as well as have the form submit data that the controller can use to either create or update a record in the database.
-It allows for you to pass in: the route for where the parameters for the form will be sent, the HTTP method that the form will utilize, and the attributes for each field.
+It allows for you to pass in: the route to which the parameters for the form will be sent, the HTTP method that the form will utilize, and the attributes for each field.

 ## Issues with using `form_tag`